Scholz: Germany must be prepared for Russia to halt gas supplies

 Scholz added that the German government had already started preparing for this eventuality this before Russia invaded Ukraine on February 24.

+Though it is working to reduce its dependence on Russian energy, the German government has ruled out a gas embargo due to the potential economic damage it would wreak.

-Russia halted gas deliveries to Bulgaria and Poland on Wednesday citing the countries' failure to pay for the imports in roubles.
+Russia halted gas deliveries to Bulgaria and Poland on Wednesday citing the countries' failure to pay for the imports in roubles as demanded by Moscow.
 Sofia and Warsaw claimed they had fulfilled their obligations under the relevant contracts.

-Though it is working to reduce its dependence on Russian energy, the German government had ruled out an embargo in an effort to prevent a negative economic impact.
+Russian President Vladimir Putin announced in mid-March that in future he would only sell Russian gas to "unfriendly" states in exchange for roubles.
+This came in retaliation to Western sanctions for the war in Ukraine targeting the Bank of Russia's foreign exchange reserve.

+At the end of March, Putin demanded that, with effect from April 1, Western states must open accounts with Gazprombank in Russia in order to pay for Russian gas or face a halt in deliveries.
+Gazprombank converts the money into roubles and transfers the amount to Gazprom in the Russian currency.